-To start a profile, it must first be loaded.
-The currently loaded profile is shown at the bottom of the profile entry screen.
-To start the profile, select "Run" from the Run menu.
+To start a profile, it must first be loaded into the EZT-570i's CM.
+In order to do this, you must run the selected profile by selecting "Run Profile" from the profile Run menu.

-Run

-Run Profile

-Hold Profile

-Stop Profile

-Stop Profile (All Off)

-Adjust Step Time

-Advance Next Step Advance Prev Step

-You will then be prompted to enter the step number for the profile to start on (default is step 1).

-Select Step for Profile Start: Profile Start

-Select Step for Profile Start:

-Start Profile Cancel 1

-Start Profile Cancel

-Figure 4-9 Profile Start

-Use the scroll buttons to adjust the start step if required, and press the "Start Profile" button.
-The profile will then be transferred into the profiler memory and started once the transfer is complete.
-The "Profile Status" screen will automatically appear upon starting the profile so that the profile's operation can be observed.
+Upon doing so, the EZT-570i will automatically display the Profile Status View screen.
+At the bottom of the screen, there will be an entry field to set the step number for the profile to start on (default is step 1) and a "Start" button.
+Use the scroll buttons to adjust the start step if required, and press the "Start" button.
+The profile will then be transferred into the profiler memory of the CM and started once the transfer is complete.

-If the profile was set up with the autostart feature enabled, the profile will enter the autostart mode immediately upon running the profile.
+If the profile was programmed with AutoStart enabled, the profile will enter the autostart mode immediately upon starting the profile.
 Upon reaching the set date or day and time, the profile will begin running.
-The start date shown in the profile status view window indicates when the profile will start.
+The "Start Date" field will be updated with the future start date and time.